 2023 Matches of the Year: AEW PPVs

-AEW pay-per-views in 2022 ranged from strong to fairly balanced on paper but always over-delivered come showtime.
-Double or Nothing boasted Anarchy in the Arena, and what many hailed as AEW’s most unpredictable PPV main event thus far.
-Forbidden Door was one of the most exciting shows top-to-bottom, despite all the outside forces attempting to thwart the event.
-All Out will always be talked about for The Acclaimed, Jamie Hayter, and the first World Trios title match, and definitely nothing else.
+AEW PPVs in 2022 ranged from strong to fairly balanced on paper but always over-delivered come showtime.
+Double Or Nothing boasted Anarchy in the Arena, and what many hailed as their most unpredictable PPV main event to date.
+Forbidden Door was one of their most exciting shows top-to-bottom, despite all the limitations placed on the event.
+All Out will always be talked about for The Acclaimed, Jamie Hayter, the crowning of the first World Trios Champions, and definitely nothing else.

 This AEW formula likely isn’t going away any time soon.
 So how will our favorite events in 2023 fair with it?